How to survive in extreme heat while in the wild

 Wear a soggy hat

-One of the most extreme versions of the wet hat method is to urinate on a piece of clothing and tie it round your head.
-Obviously fresh water on a hat is better but in a life or death situation, urine might be the only thing available.
-The extra moisture round your head not only stops you from losing as much water, but also makes the headpiece thick enough to absorb most of the sun’s heat, which stops it reaching your skin.
+One of the most extreme versions of the wet hat method is to urinate on a piece of clothing and tie it around your head.
+Fresh water on a hat is better but in a life-or-death situation, urine might be the only thing available.
+The extra moisture around your head not only stops you from losing as much water but also makes the headpiece thick enough to absorb most of the sun’s heat, which stops it from reaching your skin.

 Don’t smoke, talk or eat anything dry

-Foods that have been salted, dried or contain things like bread that draw extra moisture from your body into your stomach to digest them will obviously cause you to become thirsty.
+Foods that have been salted, dried, or contain things like bread that draw extra moisture from your body into your stomach to digest them will cause you to become thirsty.
 This is even more important when the heat presents a threat to your life, as every drop of water should be considered important.
-Avoiding talking and smoking are ones for the extreme environments as it only causes you to lose a tiny bit of water over a long period, but when your desperate enough it’s worth avoiding.
+Avoiding talking and smoking are ones for extreme environments as they only cause you to lose a tiny bit of water over a long period, but when you’re desperate enough it’s worth avoiding.

 Avoid doing anything strenuous